Kathrin19/MiniGame1-kkoenig/README.md

 FlowerPower 2D Game

 Collect as many flowers as possible but be careful, there are bombs too!
+Are you going to save nature or will you support the dreadful destructive inventions of humans?

-**Progress:** 10%
+**Progress:** 30%

 ### Development Platform
 - OS: Windows 10